piersroberts/serverless-aws-resolver/README.md

       service-resources-dev: # The Cloudformation stack name
         AlarmsSNSTopic: Foo # Key and value you want to provide
         SomethingElse: Bar
+    aws:
+      accountId: 123456789012 # Currently only accountId is the only supported AWS variable
 ```

 ## Todo